 - Natural, comfortable surroundings

 PLEASE NOTE: For the protection of our patients and team members, we are putting special restrictions in place for visitors at this time to balance the importance of visitation while managing increased infection control protocols and high-quality patient care.
 These guidelines can change at any time.
-We welcome family and friends who play an important part in the health care of their loved ones.
-We will strive to balance the support of visitors with the rest patients need and the quality care we need to give to them.
+We recognize family and friends play an important part in the health and well-being of their loved ones.
 We appreciate your understanding.